mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 The **Icecream Licence** was bootstrapped directly off the Drivers Licence.

-In the case of the car we want people to have agency in their life, and to balance that freedom with the the safety of other citizens.
-In the case of the icecream, I want my kids to relax and have fun, AND I want a harmonious house (one where I'm not yelling *STICKY FINGERS ARGGHH!!!!* nor resentfully sponguing dairy out of soft furniships).
+In the case of the car we want people to have agency in their life, and to balance that freedom with the safety of other citizens.
+In the case of the icecream, I want my kids to relax and have fun, AND I want a harmonious house (one where I'm not yelling *STICKY FINGERS ARGGHH!!!!* nor resentfully sponging dairy out of soft furnishings).

 My ultimate goal is for my kids to be fully autonomous, self-actualizing, socially integrated humans.
 There are lot of places freedom is dangerous (to